-Commission recognises competitive threats to chlorine industry by high electricity prices
+Commission recognises competitive threats to chlorine industry

 On 22nd February, the Commission published a number of documents in preparation for the Competitive Council in February and the Heads of State Summit Meeting in March.
 The documents made ecommendations on the 2030 climate goals and for the future of shale gas as well alluding to the review of the carbon leakage list.